 If a family member is killed in a car accident in Las Vegas, NV, that occurs due to no fault of their own, you can hold the at-fault motorist accountable.
 In order to hold the negligent party responsible, you can file a car accident lawsuit.
 This requires you to hire a Las Vegas fatal car accident lawyer who represents your best interests and helps you get the most compensation possible.

-How Liability Is Determined in a Fatal Car Accident Case
+How Liability is Determined in a Fatal Car Accident Case

 - Owed a duty of care: Any person on the road agrees to abide by the laws of the state and to keep others safe.